Nella Larsen: Passing (1929)

-Some later critics described the novel as an example of the genre of the tragic mulatto, a common figure in early African-American literature after the American Civil War.
-In such works, it is usually a woman of mixed race who is portrayed as tragic, as she has difficulty marrying and finding a place to fit into society.
-Others suggest that this novel complicates that plot by playing with the duality of the figures of Irene and Clare, who are of similar mixed-race background but have taken different paths in life.
-The novel also suggests attraction between them and erotic undertones in the two women's relationship.
+It has been suggested that the novel complicates its plot by playing with the duality of the figures of Irene and Clare, who are of similar mixed-race background, but have taken different paths in life.
+Hutchinson has pointed out that these figures are complex doubles.
+Larsen effectively divided her own emotional life and anxieties between them, with Irene representing her marriage anxieties, concern for "safety" and conventional social mores, and Clare representing the creative and destructive aspects of her personality.
+The reader never truly knows Clare because Larsen filters all perceptions through what Hutchinson has called Irene’s "clouded perspective."
+This narrative choice leaves Clare a mystery and forces the reader to confront Irene’s own psychological instability and obsession.
+Clare’s "peculiar adaptation to the racism of individuals on whom she relies" suggests that the novel is less about a longing for the race and more about the gallantry and risk involved in navigating a world that demands absolute racial categories.

+The novel also suggests attraction between Irene and Clare and erotic undertones in the two women's relationship.
 Irene's husband is also portrayed as potentially bisexual, as if the characters are passing in their sexual as well as social identities.
 Some read the novel as one of repression.
 Others argue that through its attention to the way "passing" unhinges ideas of race, class, and gender, the novel opens spaces for the creation of new, self-generated identities.

 Since the late 20th century, Passing has received renewed attention from scholars because of its close examination of racial and sexual ambiguities and liminal spaces.
-It has achieved canonical status in many American universities.
+It has achieved canonical status in many American universities, and Passing replaced Quicksand in the ninth edition (2017) of The Norton Anthology of American Literature.